- Occupation

 - ulan:500018666

 She moved to New York in 1918 at Stieglitz's request and began working seriously as an artist.
-They developed a professional and personal relationship that led to their marriage in 1924.
+They developed a professional and personal relationship that led to their marriage on December 11, 1924.
 O'Keeffe created many forms of abstract art, including close-ups of flowers, such as the Red Canna paintings, that many found to represent vulvas, though O'Keeffe consistently denied that intention.
 The imputation of the depiction of women's sexuality was also fueled by explicit and sensuous photographs of O'Keeffe that Stieglitz had taken and exhibited.

 Information from Wikipedia, made available under the Creative Commons Attribution ShareAlike License